Skip to main content

 André Amaro’s seasonal profile is clearly defined by elite aerial performance, where he ranks 1st among all CBs in multiple key categories: air duels, air duels won, and both offensive and defensive aerial wins.
 His overall duel volume and success also place him comfortably in the league’s upper tier.
 Conversely, his ground duel efficiency and involvement sit closer to the league average, which may limit his effectiveness in high-tempo, ground-heavy defensive systems.

-Akram Afif’s CompaGPT Offensive report:
+Akram Afif’s CompaAI Offensive report:

-Baghdad Bounedjah’s CompaGPT Offensive report:
+Baghdad Bounedjah’s CompaAI Offensive report:

 Tarkan Batgün